NCERT Exemplar Class 10 Science Solutions Chapter 16 Management of Natural Resources

 Question:37

-Why are the Arabari forests of Bengal known to be a good example of conserved forest?
+Why are the Arabari forests of Bengal known to be a good example of a conserved forest?

 Answer:

-Arabari Forest Range, is the name of a forest range in West Bengal.
+Arabari Forest Range is the name of a forest range in West Bengal.
 The Arabari forest of Bengal was badly degraded.
-Conservation efforts were begun in 1972.
+Conservation efforts began in 1972.

 The West Bengal Forest Department (headed by Indian Forest Service officer Shri Ajit Kumar Banerjee) planned to revive the degraded forest by involving the local people.